arpitbbhayani/articles/blogs/fractional-cascading.md

 def get_locations_fractional_cascading(x):
     locations = []

-    # the first and only binary search on auxiliary list M[0]
+    # the first and only binary search on the auxiliary list M[0]
     index = bisect.bisect_left(m_arr[0], x)

     # loc always holds the required location from the original list on same level